groupcash/core/README.md

 ### Enforceability of signatures

 The signed promises must be enforceable, meaning the proven owner of the promise must have a right to receive the promised delivery.

-## Attacks

-This is an incomplete list of possible attacks and how the cryptographic system protects the participants.

-### Faking ownership

-After `B` has transferred ownership of `CiABC` to `K_C`, they could demand delivery of `P_A` from `A`.
-If `A` has not validated the transaction yet, they have no way to know that `K_B` is not the rightful owner.
-After validation, `A` is in possession of `CiAB_C` to prove that the transaction was ordered by `K_B`.

-### Double-spending

-The only way to make sure that a unit hasn't been transferred before is to ask the backer to validate the transaction.
-In case this is not possible because of a lack of connectivity, the transaction can still be accepted and validated later if the receiver trusts the sender.